mattermost/docs/source/deployment/webrtc.rst

 To set up the WebRTC server, you may either

  - use a `Mattermost docker container created for testing WebRTC <https://hub.docker.com/r/mattermost/webrtc/>`_
- - set up a `Janus <https://github.com/meetecho/janus-gateway>`_ or `Coturn <https://github.com/coturn/coturn/wiki>`_ gateway server for your Mattermost installation.
+ - set up a `Janus server <https://github.com/meetecho/janus-gateway>`_ to act as the WebRTC gateway and `Coturn <https://github.com/coturn/coturn/wiki>`_ for STUN and TURN servers for your Mattermost installation.

 Starting a video call
 --------------------------

-After enabling the feature:
+After enabling the feature in the System Console by a System Administrator:

 1 - Go to **Account Settings > Advanced > Preview pre-release features** and select **Enable the ability to make and receive one-on-one WebRTC calls**.